daniel-gomes-silva/CapstoneProject/README.md

 **Code Explanation**

 The majority of the code is `identical to the sequential version`.
-The key differences are in the `main` function, specifically how API requests are managed and executed.
+The key differences are in the `main` function, specifically how API requests are managed and executed

 - `Request Struct`: A new struct `Request` is introduced to encapsulate the parameters for each OSRM API call: `sourceIndex`, `destStart`, and `destEnd`.
 This makes it easier to manage individual tasks for parallel execution